ballerina-platform/ballerina-lang/docs/tutorials/passthrough-service.md

 1. Select an HTTP identifier from the dropdown available.
 In this case, you can use GET as the HTTP verb, since you are aiming to get the information using a URL.
 If you use both a GET and a POST, you need to add a new resource.
 You can add more resources by dragging them from the tool palette and adding them to the service.
     ![alt text](../images/IdentifierHTTP.png)
-1. As mentioned in [About service URLs](#about-service-URLs), the path for the books service is `http://localhost:9090/books`.
+1. As mentioned in [About service URLs](#about-service-URLs), the path for the books' service is `http://localhost:9090/books`.
 Add an annotation by clicking on the label in the service and selecting `ballerina.net.http` from the dropdown.
     ![alt text](../images/AddAnnotation.png)
 1. Once you add the annotation, you are asked to add an identifier.
 Select `config` as the identifier from the dropdown.